Dial-up Internet access

+Dial-up Internet reached its peak popularity during the dot-com bubble.
+This was in large part because broadband Internet did not become widely used until well into the 2000s.
+Since then, most dial-up access has been replaced by broadband.

 History

 In 1979, Tom Truscott and Jim Ellis, graduates of Duke University, created an early predecessor to dial-up Internet access called the Usenet.
+The Usenet was a UNIX-based system that used a dial-up connection to transfer data through telephone modems.

+Dial-up Internet access has existed since the 1980s via public providers such as NSFNET-linked universities in the United States.
+In the United Kingdom, JANET linked academic users, including a connection to the ARPANET via University College London, while Brunel University and the University of Kent offered dial-up UUCP to non-academic users in the late 1980s.

-The Usenet was a UNIX based system that used a dial-up connection to transfer data through telephone modems.
-Dial-up Internet has been around since the 1980s via public providers such as NSFNET-linked universities.
-The BBC established Internet access via Brunel University in the United Kingdom in 1989.
-Dial-up was first offered commercially in 1992 by Pipex in the United Kingdom and Sprint in the United States.
-After the introduction of commercial broadband in the late 1990s, dial-up Internet access became less popular in the mid-2000s.
+Commercial dial-up Internet access was first offered in 1989 in the US by the software development company Software Tool & Die, with their service called "The World".
+Sprint and AT&T in 1992 also began offering internet access, along with Pipex in the United Kingdom.
+After the introduction of commercial broadband in the late 1990s, dial-up became less popular.
+In the United States, the availability of dial-up Internet access dropped from 40% of Americans in the early 2000s to 3% in the early 2010s.
 It is still used where other forms are not available or where the cost is too high, as in some rural or remote areas.
-For example, it can be noted that Alabama and Georgia has a much higher percentage of people using dial-up compared with the rest of the U.S.

 Modems

-Because there was no technology to allow different carrier signals on a telephone line at the time, dial-up internet access relied on using audio communication.
-In exactly the same way that one might pick up the phone and talk to someone, a modem would take the digital data from a computer, modulate it into an audio signal and send it to a receiving modem.
-This receiving modem would demodulate the signal from analogue noise, back into digital data for the computer to process.
+Because there was no technology to allow different carrier signals on a telephone line at the time, dial-up Internet access relied on using audio communication.
+A modem would take the digital data from a computer, modulate it into an audio signal and send it to a receiving modem.
+This receiving modem would demodulate the signal from modulating analogue noise and demodulating it back into digital data for the computer to process via a modem that would decode the data, and send it to the computer.

-The simplicity of this arrangement meant that people would be unable to use their phone line for verbal communication until the call was finished.
+The simplicity of this arrangement meant that people would be unable to use their phone line for verbal communication until the Internet call was finished.

 The Internet speed using this technology can drop to 21.6 kbit/s or less.
 Poor condition of the telephone line, high noise level and other factors all affect dial-up speed.
-For this reason, it is popularly called the 21600 Syndrome.
+For this reason, it is popularly called the "21600 syndrome".